wcgordon1/TustinRecruiting/src/content/jobs/bola-lead-software-engineer-id-bf9821.md

 ---
 position: Lead Software Engineer
 description: >-
-  Bola AI is hiring a **Lead Software Engineer** for a hybrid role based in **Santa Ana, CA**.
-This is a unique opportunity to lead a team of talented engineers, drive innovation in Voice-AI technology, and shape the future of dental practice management.
-If you are a seasoned software engineer with leadership experience and a passion for cutting-edge technology, we want to hear from you.
+  Bola AI is hiring a Lead Software Engineer for a hybrid role based in Santa Ana, CA. This is a unique opportunity to lead a team of talented engineers, drive innovation in VoiceAI technology, and shape the future of dental practice management.
+If you are a seasoned software engineer with leadership experience and a passion for cuttingedge technology, we want to hear from you.

-  ### Responsibilities - Lead, mentor, and inspire a team of software engineers
-  to deliver high-quality solutions. - Design, develop, and maintain scalable software systems using the MERN stack (MongoDB, Express.js, React.js, Node.js). - Collaborate with product managers, designers, and stakeholders to define technical requirements and project goals. - Ensure the team follows best practices in coding, testing, and documentation. - Optimize software performance, scalability, and reliability. - Evaluate and integrate emerging technologies to enhance the product offering. - Participate in hiring and onboarding new engineering talent. - Act as a key liaison between engineering and executive leadership, contributing to strategic planning and decision-making.

-  ### Qualifications - 7+ years of professional experience in software
-  development, with at least 3 years in a leadership role. - Expertise in the MERN stack, API design, database architecture, and cloud platforms like AWS or Azure. - Strong knowledge of software development methodologies, including Agile practices. - Proven ability to lead and manage cross-functional teams. - Excellent communication and collaboration skills.
+  Responsibilities  Lead, mentor, and inspire a team of software engineers to deliver highquality solutions.
+Design, develop, and maintain scalable software systems using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Collaborate with product managers, designers, and stakeholders to define technical requirements and project goals.
+Ensure the team follows best practices in coding, testing, and documentation.
+Optimize software performance, scalability, and reliability.
+Evaluate and integrate emerging technologies to enhance the product offering.
+Participate in hiring and onboarding new engineering talent.
+Act as a key liaison between engineering and executive leadership, contributing to strategic planning and decisionmaking.
+Qualifications  7+ years of professional experience in software development, with at least 3 years in a leadership role.
+Expertise in the MERN stack, API design, database architecture, and cloud platforms like AWS or Azure.
+Strong knowledge of software development methodologies, including Agile practices.
+Proven ability to lead and manage crossfunctional teams.
+Excellent communication and collaboration skills.
 location: 'Santa Ana, CA'
 team: Artificial Intelligence
 datePosted: '2024-12-28T11:15:49.110Z'